buscandoaverroes/arl-votes-2020/README.md

 total of Mail Ballots Counted as the natural numerator.

 ### Other Notes
+- October 31st data: The pdf document that I refer to as October 31st is actually titled "November 1st" as the report was generated at about 7:50am on November 1st; there was also no report generated for October 31st.
+I decided that it was a reasonable assumption to take this "November 1st" document as the updates for the end of the day of October 31st.
+Doing this is consistent with other daily reports, which are often generated after midnight to total the counts of the day that ended just a few hours prior, and it also avoids having two entries for November 1st.
 - Rounding: For readability, I round all non-integer values that I calculate myself to relevant digits.
 This does occasionally result in components of a whole that do not sum perfectly.
 For example, **Mail Voter Turnout** and